facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 If creating gradients that may have text overlaid on them, clipping doesn't keep consistent or expected lightness
 either.
 Colors of the same lightness don't always have the same maximum chroma within a certain color gamut.

-In the
-example below, we interpolate with 75% lightness, but clipping will yield much darker and inconsistent lightness with
+In the example below, we interpolate between two colors, both of which have 75% lightness.
+What we would expect is that
-colors due to the high chroma, while chroma reduction will have colors that are generally closer to the expected
+the colors will have a similar lightness close to 75%, but clipping will yield much darker, vivid colors with
-lightness.
+inconsistent lightness, while chroma reduction will have colors that are generally closer to the expected lightness.

 ```py play